 Perch, Savannah’s premiere rooftop bar in the Victorian District, is located just above the restaurant, which is housed in a restored 1950’s-era bank house.
 It’s a gorgeous place to relax and take in views of the park with a craft cocktail before dinner.
 (I highly recommend going in the Spring/Summer during golden hour.)
 The bar, like the restaurant, is dedicated to popular Southern flavors, which is why its frequented by locals and tourists alike.

 The attire is smart-casual and there is outdoor lounge seating when the weather permits.
-Local 11ten is only open for dinner (5:30 PM to 10 PM every day).
+Local 11ten is only open for dinner (5:30 PM to 10 PM).
 Be sure to make a reservation in advance.

 The Olde Pink House